zetok/awesome-tox/README.md

 # Awesome Tox

-A list of Tox projects & resources, for users & coders.
+A list of Tox projects & resources.
 Inspired by other awesome lists.

 Feel free to contribute :smile: